mreider/mr-grumpy-pants/content/ai-ceo-spin.md

 date: 2022-03-10
 ---

-This week's episode of Hard Fork featured an interview with Aravind Srinivas, CEO of Perplexity.
-Perplexity is an AI-powered “answer engine” that summarizes search results.
+This week's episode of Hard Fork featured an interview with Aravind Srinivas, CEO of Perplexity, an AI-powered “answer engine” that summarizes search results.

-Host Kevin Roose asked Mr. Srinivas if Perplexity would stop referring traffic to publishers, which is how the New York Times earns much of its revenue.
+Host Kevin Roose asked Mr. Srinivas if Perplexity intended to stop directing traffic to publishers, a significant revenue source for the New York Times.

 “A lot of publishers and journalists are very nervous about AI powered search engines, in particular, because referral traffic is one of the main ways that publishers are making money today - so - why should publishers not be terrified of what you're building”